 - Delete Personal Data:You can ask Brevet to erase or delete all or some of your personal data in some limited circumstances.

-- Right to Rectification:You also have the right to ask Brevet to change, update, or fix your personal data in certain cases, particularly if it is inaccurate or incomplete.
+- Right to Rectification:You also have the right to ask Brevet to change, update, or fix your personal data in certain cases, particularly if it is inaccurate.

 - Object to, or Limit or Restrict, Use of Personal Data:You can ask Brevet to stop using all or some of your personal data (g., if Brevet has no legal right to keep using it) or to limit Brevet’s use of it (e.g., if your personal data is inaccurate or unlawfully held).